erkinun/stock-checker/README.md

 # stock_checker

-A Clojure library designed to ... well, that part is up to you.
+A Clojure app to notify myself for ps5 stock : )

 ## Usage

-FIXME
+Just run `lein run` or create an uberjar.

 ## License